ykteh93/Deep_Reinforcement_Learning-Atari/README.md

 <dl>
   <dt>Note:</dt>
-  1. This project is from one of my modules (Advanced Topics in Machine Learning) at UCL, taught entirely by Google DeepMind.<br>
+  1. This project is from one of my modules (Advanced Topics in Machine Learning) at UCL, taught by Google DeepMind.<br>
   2. So, it is a smaller network with shorter training times than commonly used for accomodating the training with normal PC.<br>
   3. The saved model for each games after training are included <i>(Run the Load_Model.py file for each games to evaluate)</i>.
   <ul style="list-style-type:circle">